thirtythreeforty/dpfwebui/README.md

 ### Quick FAQ

 - Why the name? because it is catchy and allows a cheesy but decent enough acronym.
-- Why DPF? mainly because it is lightweight and FOSS-friendly.
+- Why DPF? mainly because it is lightweight and FOSS friendly.
 - Isn't web bloated? of course firing 128 ✕ one-knob web UIs is not smart.
 - What about AudioUnit? such format development is stalled in DPF, developers welcome.